henrikroschmann/Async-Is-the-way/README.md

     await ProcessDataAsync(file);
 }
 ```
-If the goal is to chain the requests await the result of the previous execution this is a good approach but when you use await inside a loop like this, each iteration waits for the previous one to complete before starting the next.
+If the goal is to chain the requests to await the result of the previous execution this is a good approach but when you use await inside a loop like this, each iteration waits for the previous one to complete before starting the next.
 This sequential execution can be inefficient, especially if the operations are independent and can be executed concurrently.
 A better solution is to set up a task list and await them concurrently.

 ```csharp
 var files = Directory.GetFiles(folderPath);